Goldfish & Koi Ponds

 Keeping goldfish save from predators

-Most predators interested in goldfish are nocturnal, and goldfish are diurnal, meaning they rest when it's dark.
+Most predators interested in goldfish and Koi are nocturnal, and goldfish are diurnal, meaning they rest when it's dark.
 Being bottom dwellers by nature, they should be safe from nocturnal predators.
 This is one good reason to have an adequate depth in your outdoor pond.
 A deeper pond not only provides a safe haven from predators, but can also offer cooler water in the summer and warmer water in the winter by being insulated.

 If predators are a problem in your pond, it may not be deep enough, or the water may be low in oxygen, and the fish are spending time at the surface where they are vulnerable.
 Carbon dioxide, a gas created from waste, hangs heavily on the bottom, keeping oxygen from entering, forcing fish to swim higher in the body of water than what they normally would be.
 Only a real pond pump provides the proper kind of action to eliminate Co2 from pond water.